 Once you have access to it, download and print the “O Holy Night” Christmas print.
 This Free Christmas Print is available under the FREE PRINTABLES categories of the library.

 Turn on your Minc Machine and put it on the heat setting of your choosing.
 You need to wait a few seconds until the red light stops blinking and turns green.
-The green light is the indicator that the Minc Machine is completely heated and ready to go.
+The green light is the indicator that the Minc Machine is entirely heated and ready to go.
 The Minc Machine comes with a set of instructions letting you know which setting you should use depending on the type of paper you are using.
 For cardstock, I use the #3 setting.
 Depending on how thick your paper or cardstock is, you’d want to adjust the heat settings on your Minc Machine.

 Place your print inside the transfer folder.
 Make sure the image is facing up, and the foil transfer sheet is completely covering the design with the shiny side up.
-Then, gently close the top part of the transfer folder over the project making sure the foil sheet is still covering the whole design.
+Then, gently close the top part of the transfer folder over the project, making sure the foil sheet is still covering the whole design.

 Once the folder is through the Minc machine, remove the print and the foil from it.
 Then, slowly peel the foil from the cardstock.